ibm-cloud-docs/account/iam-whatis.md

 ### Related access management controls
 {: #related-access-feature}

 IAM is the foundation for identity and access management in {{site.data.keyword.cloud_notm}}, but you can extend your security strategy by building on IAM access controls with context-based restriction.
-These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+These restrictions work with traditional IAM policies, which are based on identity, to provide an additional layer of protection.
 For more information, see [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis).

 ## How do I use {{site.data.keyword.cloud_notm}} IAM?
 {: #howto}